comunica/Article-SSWS2020-AMF/content/conclusions.md

 ### BGP-based Algorithms Postpone Time to First Results

-Even though total query evaluation times for the AMF-aware algorithms are mostly lower, the diefficiency values are typically also lower.
+Even though total query evaluation times for the AMF-aware algorithms are mostly lower, we observe that the time-until-first-result is mostly higher.
 The reason for this can be seen when analyzing the times at which each query result arrives, as can be seen with query F3 in [](#plot_query_times_F3), and is observable for other queries as well.
-This figure shows that the time-until-first-result is higher for BGP-based AMF algorithms.
+This figure shows that the time-until-first-result is the highest for BGP-based AMF algorithms.
 However, once this first results comes in, the arrival rate becomes much higher compared to the other algorithms.
 The reason for this is that the BGP-based algorithms tends to use larger AMFs, which introduces a bottleneck when requesting them over HTTP.